epfl-ada/ada-2021-project-mahj/README.md

 Then either use PCA[^5] to project these vectors in a smaller subspace along the axis with the larger variance.
 Or [LSI](https://en.wikipedia.org/wiki/Latent_semantic_analysis) (*Latent semantic indexation*) which, applied on term-newspaper TF-IDF matrix, extracts the main topics.
 We thus obtain smaller dimension features representing the importance of a topic for a newspaper.
 This can be similary applied on the TF-IDF matrix of the speakers.
 Finally run k-means (with euclidean distance) on the resulting vectors.
+For the choice of k we can start from the number of consortia, then decrease k from there.
+The reasoning is that there cannot be more than k clusters given our criteria, but there can still be some overlap between different consortia.

 * For each media, remember the set of citees, the distance measure is be the Jaccard similarity on these sets.
 We then run some clustering algorithms